percona/everest-doc/docs/quick-install.md

 Percona Helm charts can be found in [percona/percona-helm-charts]( https://github.com/percona/percona-helm-charts/tree/main/charts/everest){:target="_blank"} repository in Github.

-!!! info "Alternative installation option"
+!!! info "Alternative installation method"
     If you prefer an alternative method, you can [install Percona Everest using the CLI](install/installEverest.md).

 ## Prerequisites